Homological mirror symmetry for the quartic surface: Symplectic terminology

 \section{Symplectic terminology}

 The purpose of this section is to assemble the necessary nuts and bolts from elementary symplectic geometry.
 The origin of the main notions, to the author's best knowledge, is as follows.
-Rational Lagrangian submanifolds have a long history in quantization (going back to Einstein); the first place where they occur in connection with Floer homology is probably Fukaya's paper \cite{fukaya93}.
+Rational Lagrangian submanifolds have a long history in quantization (going back to Einstein \cite{einstein}); the first place where they occur in connection with Floer homology is probably Fukaya's paper \cite{fukaya93}.
 Lagrangian submanifolds with zero Maslov class also originated in (Maslov's) quantization; the essentially equivalent notion of grading was introduced by Kontsevich \cite{kontsevich94}.
 The symplectic viewpoint on Lefschetz pencils and higher-dimensional linear systems emerged gradually from the work of Arnol'd \cite{arnold95}, Donaldson \cite{donaldson98,donaldson02}, Gompf \cite{gompf-stipsicz}, and Auroux \cite{auroux99,auroux00}.
 In particular, matching cycles were invented by Donaldson (unpublished).

-By a {\em projective K{\"a}hler manifold} we mean a compact complex manifold $X$ carrying a unitary holomorphic line bundle $o_X$, which is positive in the sense that the curvature of the corresponding connection $A_X$ defines a K{\"a}hler form
+By a {\em projective K{\"a}hler manifold} we mean a compact complex manifold $X$ carrying a unitary holomorphic line bundle $o_X$, which is positive in the sense that the curvature of the corresponding connection $\nabla_X$ defines a K{\"a}hler form

-From a symplectic viewpoint, this integrality condition on the symplectic class leads one to make corresponding restrictions on the other objects which live on $X$.
-A Lagrangian submanifold $L \subset X$ is called {\em rational} if the monodromy of the flat connection $A_X|L$ consists of roots of unity.
+From a symplectic viewpoint, this is an integrality condition on the symplectic class, which leads one to make corresponding restrictions on the other objects which live on $X$.
+A Lagrangian submanifold $L \subset X$ is called {\em rational} if the monodromy of the flat connection $\nabla_X|L$ consists of roots of unity.
 This means that one can choose a covariantly constant multisection $\lambda_L$ of $o_X|L$ which is of unit length everywhere (as a multisection, this is the multivalued $d_L$-th root of a section $\lambda_L^{d_L}$ of $o_X^{\otimes d_L}|L$, for some $d_L \geq 1$).
-Rationality is invariant under exact Lagrangian isotopy.
-More precisely, take such an isotopy $L_t$, and embed it into a Hamiltonian isotopy $\phi^t$, with time-dependent Hamiltonian $H$ and vector field $Y$.
-We obtain covariantly constant multisections $\lambda_{L_t}$ by starting with $\lambda_{L_0}$ and solving the ODE